 If you have spent any time around dementia care professionals, you may have noticed something: they rarely correct their patients.

-When your mother tells the nurse that she's waiting for her husband — the husband who died fifteen years ago — the nurse doesn't say "Mrs. Thompson, your husband passed away in 2009."
-She says something like "It sounds like you're really missing him.
+When your mother tells the nurse that they's waiting for their husband, the husband who died fifteen years ago, the nurse doesn't say "Mrs. Thompson, your husband passed away in 2009."
+They says something like "It sounds like you're really missing him.
 He must have been such an important person in your life."

 This is not an accident.
 This is not avoidance.
 This is a specific therapeutic approach called validation therapy, and it is one of the most important things most families never learn.